heiniglab/POLII_pausing/README.md

 All neccessary packages will be installed automatically upon sourcing "init.R", however system-level dependencies might exist required by specific packages.

-# Data Aquisition
+# Data
-All necessary data sets with associated accession numbers are listed in individual xlsx-sheets in file Data Acession.xlsx.
+All necessary data sets with associated accession numbers are listed in individual xlsx-sheets in file "Data Acessions.xlsx" located in the resources folder.
+To increase the accessibility the data folder structure has been replicated in the "data" folder and each subfolder contains a "README.txt" with detailed steps to obtain relevant data sets pertaining each subfolder.

-- Data tree structure

-# Project Initialization
+This git repository is accompanied by a Zenodo repository that hosts relevant data sets available at: 10.5281/zenodo.5236311

 # How to run script